 Puaa Kaa Falls is one of the few waterfalls on Hana Highway that welcomes the public year-round.
-The 0.6 km lightly trafficked out and back Pua’a Ka’a Falls Trail winds through lush greenery to get you to the waterfall up close.
+The 0.37-mile lightly trafficked out and back Pua’a Ka’a Falls Trail winds through lush greenery to get you to the waterfall up close.

 But be cautious, because after heavy rainfalls, the trail may become muddy, and the hike can become a challenge.
 The trail is also accessible for nature trips, bird watching, and walking.

 You can either stop by for a short bathroom break and admire the falls or stick around to have a family picnic with a view of it!